Eurydia/cleanpedia-production/src/site/notes/PDT P 01 Boolean Type.md

 Booleans are represented using 8 bits values.

-For built-in functions on Boolean type, see [[Appendix A/StdBool\|StdBool]] module for additional information.
+For built-in functions on Boolean type, see [[APX A 02 StdBool\|APX A 02 StdBool]] module for additional information.

 ## Boolean Type Declaration